 Under the first beam of sunlight on 3 October, diggers began tearing through people’s bedroom walls.
 By mid afternoon, around 50 makeshift homes had been razed to the ground, and around 80 people had been moved on.

-The people who had been living in the quietly growing shanty town behind the Museo del Ferrocarril were not left destitute, however; they were offered sheltered accommodation.
-The city council acknowledged that these people were legal EU migrants and entitled to social housing, but many refused it, opting instead to pick up their belongings and begin searching for somewhere else to build a home.
+The people who had been living in the quietly growing shanty town behind the Museo del Ferrocarril were not left entirely destitute, however; they were reportedly offered sheltered accommodation.
+The city council acknowledged that these people were legal EU migrants and entitled to social housing, but many apparently refused it, opting instead to pick up their belongings and begin searching for somewhere else to build a home.

 ONE YEAR AGO